roryscott44/Uptrail-Data-Analyst-Portfolio/README.md

 # Data Analytics Portfolio — Uptrail Internship (2025)

 Hello!
-This repo hosts my completed **Uptrail Data Analyst Internship** work — including **4 projects** and **two certifications** (Completion + Excellence).
+This repo hosts my completed **Uptrail Data Analyst Internship projects** and **two certifications** (Completion + Excellence).
 It’s designed for quick review: each project has a short summary and a link to the PDF deliverable.

 ##  Quick Links
 -  **Projects:** see [`/projects`](projects)